 It is generally accepted that everyone should be living a health lifestyle with a balanced, health diet.
 For many people diagnosed with MS a combination of changes to diet and lifestyle alongside treatments, if available, provides multiple benefits.
 Many people also choose to make dietary changes over treatment use.
 There is growing evidence to support the understanding of the role that environmental factors have in MS however the exact role that diet and dietary supplements can play in managing MS is still under investigation.

 While the ideal diet is not conclusive there are several diet options that many people living with MS have tried and tested and find they are able to better manage their condition, reduce the impact their symptoms and improve their overall health.
 It is important to also make diet changes work for your lifestyle and budget.
 Many people will follow one of the widely promoted diet options but make slight adaptations to suit their own lifestyle.

 We recommend doing your research into the different options and you should always consult with your GP before you make any changes to your diet, as it is important to ensure that you maintain your energy and nutrient levels.

-The Whals Protocol an integrative approach to healing chronic auto-immune conditions by a doctor, researcher, and sufferer of progressive multiple sclerosis.
+The Wahls Protocol an integrative approach to healing chronic auto-immune conditions by a doctor, researcher, and person with progressive multiple sclerosis.

 Like many physicians, Dr. Terry Wahls focused on treating her patients’ ailments with drugs or surgical procedures—until she was diagnosed with multiple sclerosis in 2000.
 Within three years, her back and stomach muscles had weakened to the point where she needed a tilt-recline wheelchair.
 Conventional medical treatments were failing her, and she feared that she would be bedridden for the rest of her life.